fheng/golang-intro/chapter-six.md

 ## Deadlock!!

 In all concurrent languages you have the concept of a Deadlock.
-This essentially means there is no way for the involved actors / goroutines to proceed.
+This essentially means there is no way for the involved goroutines to proceed.
 This causes the program to panic and exit.

 ```go